edoardomazzella/CarND-Advanced-Lane-Lines-P2/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+In order to do it the points computed during the camera calibration step have been used to undistort the image through the *cv2.calibrateCamera()* function obtaining the following result:

+![alt text][image7]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.

+In the 8th code block the gradient thresholding functions are implemented providing an API that permits to mix different techniques like Sobel X, Sobel Y, magnitude and direction thresholding.
+The final gradient binary mask is obtained through the combination of masks in the 9th code block.

+Here's an example of my output for this step:

 ![alt text][image3]

+In the 10th block of code a function for color selection is defined in order to select white and yellow pixels of the image:

+![alt text][image8]

+Applying the element-wise or operator we obtain the following binary image that will be used to detect lines after perspective distortion:

+![alt text][image9]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.